Patagonia Tres 3-in-1 Parka - Women's Review

 Warmth

-While the outer shell has two layers and is substantial for a rain jacket, it's not insulated.
+While the outer shell has two layers of polyester fabric and is substantial for a rain jacket, it's not insulated.
 It does do an exceptional job of protecting from wind, rain, and snow, though.
-That protective bubble keeps the weather out, so the inner 700-fill down jacket can capture your body's heat.
-The high-quality is effective while keeping the layer compact and easy to compress.
-The down coat alone keeps you warm to around freezing point on a dry day.
-The jackets are very toasty when zipped together.
+That protective bubble keeps the weather out, so the inner 700-fill down jacket can capture your body heat.
+The high-quality down is effective while keeping the layer lightweight and easy to compress.
+The down coat alone keeps you warm around freezing temperatures on a dry day.
+The jackets are very toasty when zipped together, keeping us comfortable even below that.

 Many of the jackets we tested include wrist cuffs to keep drafts out.
-The Tres does not, and we often felt the cold creep in around our forearms.
-While the mid-thigh cut provides excellent mobility, it also leaves more of your legs exposed to the elements.
-Consider a longer parka if your thighs are often freezing in the winter months.
+The Tres does not.
+The liner jacket blocks most chills when you're wearing both layers, though.
+The mid-thigh cut provides excellent mobility while protecting your legs to just above the knee.
+It's enough for most conditions, but consider a longer parka if your knees and lower legs are often freezing in the winter months.
 Despite these chinks in the Tres' cold-weather armor, it keeps us smiling in storms from cold and snowy to wet and sloppy.

 Weather Resistance

-The Tres is one of the best waterproof winter jackets we tested.
-The sporty outer shell is Patagonia's H2No two-layer waterproof stretch-twill with a DWR finish.
-The polyester fabric is also windproof, stretchy, and breathable.
-A storm flap snaps over the zipper ensures that driving snow or rain doesn't work its way in.
+The Tres is one of the most waterproof winter parkas we tested.
+The durable outer jacket is Patagonia's H2No two-layer recycled polyester shell with a DWR finish.
+It's wind and waterproof, slightly stretchy, and breathable.
+A storm flap snaps over the zipper to ensure that driving snow or rain doesn't work its way in.

 Comfort

-The outer shell is smooth and soft.
-We like the looser fit and appreciate the fleece lining on the collar and pockets.
+The outer jacket's fabric is smooth with a hint of stretch.
+We appreciate the subtle fleece lining on the collar by your chin and in the pockets.
 It's not enough to keep our hands warm, but it is enough to feel soft and inviting.
-The unlined hood is highly adjustable, making it easy to keep it snug in a storm and out of our line of sight.
-The hood requires some futzing to feel comfortable with a beanie underneath.
-Turning your head makes the whole situation feel tight.
-All told, the shell is more of a workhorse than a cuddly puffy and is quite functional.
+The unlined hood is highly adjustable, making it easy to keep it snug in a storm and out of your line of sight.
+Though it requires some futzing to feel comfortable with a beanie underneath.
+All told, the shell is more of a workhorse than a cuddly puffy, but it never feels uncomfortable.

-It's also annoying to sit down with much of anything in your front pockets.
+It's also annoying to walk or sit down with much of anything in your front pockets.
 Objects can dig into your belly or thighs.
 We recommend carrying necessities in the internal chest pocket and leaving the outer two for your hands.
-Sadly, the inner pocket doesn't fit many standard-sized phones.
+Luckily, the inner pocket is large enough for most phones.

-The sporty yet sophisticated Tres is the perfect blend of function and fashion, and it earned an impressive score for style.
-The outer shell's polyester twill rests mid-thigh and gives the jacket a smooth, clean appearance.
-The streamlined profile of both layers keeps the combination from looking bulky, and princess seams on the front and back of the shell add a subtle touch of style.
+The sporty yet sophisticated Tres is the perfect blend of function and fashion, earning it an impressive score for its versatility and style.
+The outer shell's polyester has a subtle herringbone pattern and rests mid-thigh, giving the jacket a smooth, clean appearance.
+The streamlined profile of both layers keeps the combination from looking bulky.
+Graceful seams and a subtle waist are flattering details.

-The outer layer is looser without the down shell attached, but it drapes nicely and never looks frumpy.
-If you are on the fence between a puffy women's down jacket or a clean and straightforward style, this model may be perfect because it offers both.
+The outer layer is loose without the down shell attached, but it drapes nicely and never looks frumpy.
+If you are on the fence between a puffy down jacket or a clean and straightforward style, this model may be perfect since it offers both.
 We don't love the pockets on either layer when we sit down.
 They bunch a bit, but it's not a deal-breaker.

 The zipper that connects the two jackets is sturdy and easy to use.
 We often skipped the step of snapping the cuffs and collars together, though.
 It's an annoying task because the loops on the down layer are so small.
 We could see them ripping out over time, though they aren't essential.
 The attachment points on the shell are more substantial.